Sutto/barista/README.md

 When you want to deploy, you can simple run `rake barista:brew` to force the compilation of all JavaScripts fro the current application.

-## General Info
+## In Practice

-As an example of what's possible, `app/coffeescripts/demo.coffee` will work for `/javascripts/demo.js`.
-Even better (and more importantly for me), it provides `Barista.compile_all!` which takes all coffee files and compiles them into `public/javascripts`.
+Barista not only supports compiling all JavaScripts on demand (via `rake barista:brew` as above, or `Barista.compile_all!`) but it also ships with a simple Rack server app that will compile on demand for platforms such as Heroku, meaning you don't need write access
+(although it is helpful).

-If you're using Jammit, this means you can simple run a rake task (`rake barista:brew` before running jammit) and your coffeescripts will be automatically provided, ready for bundling.
+If you're using Jammit, the precompilation phase (e.g. `rake barista:brew` before running jammit) will make it possible for your application to automatically bundle not only normal JavaScripts but also your CoffeeScripts.

 To add to your project, simply add: